The Brown Noser

+Overview

+Founded in 2006, The Brown Noser is Brown University's second oldest humor publication (behind The Brown Jug, founded in 1920).
+They provide a comedic take on university news as well as outside events.

 History

-Founded in 2006, The Brown Noser is the university's second oldest humor publication (behind The Brown Jug, founded in 1920).
-When the Brown Nosers founders first applied to the Board of the Undergraduate Council of Students to request a financial endowment for publishing, they were denied funding.
-The founders then stormed the Undergraduate Council of Students meetings covered in body paint until they received funding sufficient to print the Noser five times a semester.
-The first article was "Brown Noser to Replace Daily Herald as Campus's Premier Comedy Newspaper", a joke on the Brown University's oldest publication, The Brown Daily Herald.
+When The Brown Nosers founders first applied to the Board of the Undergraduate Council of Students to request a financial endowment for publishing, they were denied funding.
+The founders then stormed the Undergraduate Council of Students meetings covered in body paint until they received funding sufficient to print The Noser five times a semester.
+The first article was "Brown Noser to Replace Daily Herald as Campus's Premier Comedy Newspaper," a joke on Brown University's oldest publication, The Brown Daily Herald.

-In Fall 2009, the Noser adopted and revived The Brown Jug, the student satirical magazine founded in 1920.
+In Fall 2009, The Noser adopted and revived The Brown Jug, the student satirical magazine founded in 1920.
 The Jug features humorous content which mocks popular culture, fashion trends, politics, humorous illustrations, and events around the Brown University's campus.
-The Noser is part of a collective of Brown comedy groups, along with Improvidence, Starla and Sons, and The Brown Jug, known as the "Brown Barrel."
+The Noser is part of a collective of Brown comedy groups, along with Improvidence, Starla and Sons, Out of Bounds, and The Brown Jug, known as the "Brown Barrel."

 Issues

-The Brown Noser publishes five times per year and unloads hundreds of copies within hours of its release by stationing members at frequented campus intersections.
+The Brown Noser publishes six times per year and unloads hundreds of copies within hours of its release by stationing writers at frequented campus intersections.
+The Noser is printed in Seekonk, MA by TCI Press.